2022 South Yorkshire mayoral election

 The 2022 South Yorkshire mayoral election took place on 5 May 2022 to elect the Mayor of South Yorkshire, the leader of the South Yorkshire Mayoral Combined Authority.
 It took place alongside other local elections across the United Kingdom.
-The Labour Party candidate, Oliver Coppard, won the election in the second round with 71.4% of the vote.
+The Labour and Co-operative Party candidate, Oliver Coppard, won the election in the second round with 71.4% of the vote.

 Background

-In 2018, The South Yorkshire metro mayor position- then known as the Sheffield City Region- had its inaugural election.
+In 2018, The South Yorkshire metro mayor position – then known as the Sheffield City Region – had its inaugural election.
 At the time of its creation, the metro mayor's role was an effectively powerless position, with no salary.
 It was named this originally because its boundaries went beyond the four boroughs of South Yorkshire and included some parts of Derbyshire and Nottinghamshire.
 However, these areas did not become constituent parts.
 Its lack of power was because the borough councils of Doncaster and Barnsley opposed the creation of the mayoralty and the combined authority (then Sheffield City Region Combined Authority).
 They instead favoured a 'One Yorkshire' devolution deal, which would have a Mayor for all of Yorkshire in 2020.
 Dan Jarvis, MP for Barnsley Central won this role with at second preferences.
 He has remained as a Member of Parliament during this term.

 In late-2019, Jarvis secured a deal between the four boroughs, the combined authority and the British government.
 In 2020, the role was provided with a salary and statutory powers, this was fully implemented by 2021.
 These powers include: transport, strategic planning, coordinating investment and skills as well as £30 million annual funding for 30 years.
 Jarvis reportedly does not take the salary and donates it.

 Think Tank IPPR has reported that the mayor, much like other metro mayors in the North of England have utilised power beyond the remit given by the government.
 In South Yorkshire, for instance, the country's first 'ownership hub' was built to help businesses become worker owned or co-operatives.
 Controversy arose in June 2021 when Jarvis' administration voted to continue a privatised bus service in South Yorkshire, despite previous pledges to bring it into public control.

+In February 2024 it was announced by Westminster that the role of Police and Crime Commissioner would be moved to that of the Mayor of South Yorkshire, the addition of these powers mean it is considered a 'new role' therefore needs to be voted on again effectively halving the term of current Mayor Oliver Coppard.